Teams, tales and tips – a guide to the local game

 More international routes are served by Bristol Airport.
 A National Express bus (every 1-2hrs, £16 online) takes 2hrs 30mins-3hrs to make the 50-mile (80km) journey to Cardiff Bus Station, with one change in Bristol.

 Direct trains to Cardiff from London Paddington (£50) and Birmingham New Street (£80) take 2hrs, from Manchester (£100) 3hrs.
-Adding a Cardiff PlusBus (£3.70) to your fare allows you to use local buses for the rest of the day, although Cardiff Central station is a short walk from town and the Millennium Stadium.
-For Cardiff City Stadium, you’ll need to use local Ninian Park or Grangetown stations, or public transport.
-This is operated by several companies.
-For main Cardiff bus, a single ticket is £2, a Day to Go pass £4, pay with exact change/contactless on board.
+Adding a Cardiff PlusBus (£3.70) to your fare allows you to use local buses for the rest of the day, although Cardiff Central station is a short walk into town and to the Millennium Stadium.

 Where to Drink